 Before going live, stream to a private destination first to ensure everything is working properly.
 Test and adjust your audio, video, switching, and graphics.
 Don’t forget to stop your test stream and make sure you will be streaming to the correct location after the test is complete.
 Always keep your backup ready — a computer, cords, cameras, etc. and keep everything nearby so that you can reach out easily.
 Also, don’t forget to keep your devices charged and ready at all times with battery backup.

-To live stream outdoor events is both challenging and fruitful.
+To live stream outdoors events is both challenging and fruitful.
 Done in the correct way, live streaming outdoor events can be a massive hit and can drive a lot of engagement.
 We hope you can pull off live streaming with minimal hiccups after all the tips we’ve covered in this article.

 If you need an online video hosting platform for hosting live videos, try Muvi Live!
 Take a 14-Day Free Trial, now!